Graylog2/graylog2-server/UPGRADING.md

 | `javax.validation.*`        | `jakarta.validation.*`        |
 | `javax.ws.rs.*`             | `jakarta.ws.rs.*`             |

+### Removal of Mongojack 2 dependency

+The Java dependency on the Mongojack 2 library was removed and replaced with a compatibility layer.
+Plugins that interact with MongoDB might need to be modified if they use Mongojack functionality that is not commonly used throughout the Graylog core code base.

 ## REST API Endpoint Changes

 The following REST API changes have been made.